 Affected: IC 8-1-26-16, IC 8-1-26-18, IC 8-1-26-21

 Sec.
 1.2.
-An operator required to supply to location and description of the underground facilities under IC 8-1-26-18 shall, as part of the description, include the following:
+An operator required to supply the location and description of the underground facilities under IC 8-1-26-18 shall, as part of the description, include the following:

 (1) A written description on the ground near the underground facility or in another manner that ensures the party performing the excavation or demolition receives the description.

-(2) For service lines,

-(A) an indication the underground facility is a service line; and
+(2) For pipeline facilities that are service lines, an indication the underground pipeline facility is a service line.

-(B) the material type of the service line.

 (3) For pipeline facilities two (2) inches in diameter and larger,

 (A) the diameter, and